22 HR Policies in India: Your Company Must Have in India (2023)

 Though there is no legislation for paternity leave in India, there is, however, a bill called the Paternity Benefit Bill in 2017 has been upheld by the government.

-This has truly brought in the conversation of equality for both the parents and has been applauded by the citizens of the country.
+This has truly brought in the conversation of equality for both parents and has been applauded by the citizens of the country.

-12. Adaptive Work Culture Policy
+11. Adaptive Work Culture Policy

 Work offices look a little different than they used to a few years ago.
 Today, more and more employees seek for flexible work options such as work from home options or 5 day work weeks.